quality icon

 Cheapest car insurance companies in Alaska

-Progressive has the cheapest rates, at an average annual cost of $1,752 or $146 a month for a full coverage policy with limits of 100/300/100 and $500 collision and comprehensive deductibles.
+If you’re looking for affordable insurance, Progressive tops the list of the cheapest car insurance companies.
+Its average annual cost is $1,752 per year or $146 monthly for a policy with limits of 100/300/100 and $500 collision and comprehensive deductibles.

 Affordable car insurance providers in Alaska